cshutchinson/nercf/README.md

 ___

 ###What is this repo?
+The intent of this repo is to show the simplicity of an Express static-asset server.

 The Node server listens for browser requests and responds with our bundled React application.
 The React components are simple in design to focus on the structure of this app.
-Webpack is used to transpile and bundle Javascript.
-NPM serves as our task runner.
+NPM serves as our task runner.Webpack is used to transpile and bundle our Javascript.

 <img src="webpack.png"></src>